robdodson/angular-custom-elements/README.md

 </div>
 ```

-- **For one-way bindings**: Add the `ce-bind-one` directive to any Custom Element/
+- **For one-way bindings**: Add the `ce-bind-one` directive to any Custom
-   Polymer Element, to keep its one-way bindings in sync.
+Element or Polymer Element, to keep its one-way bindings in sync.

 ```js
 app.component('fooComponent', {